ParthJhaveri10/CrimeTrend/README.md

 # CrimeTrend
-Analysing the Crime Trends across India and finding a optimal solutionfor better crime management
+Analysing the Crime Trends across India and finding a optimal solution for better crime management